colaholicu/asciify-text/README.md

 ## Features

-* convert letters, dots and commas
+* convert letters and various symmbols
 * can apply to multiple rows of text